UmassJin/Leetcode/Experience/Lowest_Common_Ancestor_in_Binary_Tree.md

         return None
 ```

-* Maybe input tree node does not exist in the Binary Tree
+* Maybe input tree node does not exist in the Binary Tree O(n)
 ```python
 def find_LCA_common(root, node1, node2):
     global v1   # Note: here we should use the global v1 and v2, otherwise the value will not change